prachidhaka/prachidhaka/README.md

 - SQL: Proficient in writing efficient queries for data extraction and manipulation.

--Excel: Experienced in data cleaning, analysis, and reporting using advanced functions.
+- Excel: Experienced in data cleaning, analysis, and reporting using advanced functions.

--Power BI: Skilled in creating interactive dashboards and reports to visualize data insights.
+- Power BI: Skilled in creating interactive dashboards and reports to visualize data insights.

--Python: Basic programming for data analysis tasks.
+- Python: Basic programming for data analysis tasks.

 Passionate about Data Science: Eager to leverage my analytical skills and explore advanced techniques like Machine Learning and Statistics.